yururyuru00/SpectralClusteringwithRefine/README.md

 ```bash
 python SClump.py cora 7
 ```
-If you need to know how to set the　parameters,
+If you need to know how to set thparameters,
 ```bash
 python SClump.py --help
 ```